alistair7/boxcutter/README.md

 image (pixels, dimensions, depth, channels, frames, color space).

 It CANNOT encode or decode the content of Brotli-compressed (`brob`) boxes, beyond identifying the type of the compressed box.
+(But this is planned for later.)

 ### Modes